1

 Q: Who reports?

-A: If you register fertilizers, soil conditioners or plant amendments in Colorado, you must pay a tonnage distribution fee and file a distribution affidavit and report annually by February 15.
+A: If you register fertilizers, soil conditioners, or plant amendments in Colorado, you must pay a tonnage distribution fee and file a distribution affidavit and report annually by February 15.
 Tonnage is due on products distributed or sold in Colorado during the preceding calendar year.

 Q: What must be reported?

-A: All commercial fertilizers, soil conditioners and plant amendments distributed in Colorado during the preceding twelve month period must be reported.
+A: All commercial fertilizers, soil conditioners, and plant amendments distributed in Colorado during the preceding twelve-month period must be reported.
 This will include all such products registered with the Department as well as any custom mixed products for which tonnage is not otherwise paid.

 Q: What is the fee used for?

-A groundwater protection fee is also due on all commercial fertilizers, and is included in the fertilizer fee rates on the affidavit.
+A groundwater protection fee is also due on all commercial fertilizers and is included in the fertilizer fee rates on the affidavit.
 This fee supports the Department’s groundwater protection efforts.

 Q: Is there a record keeping requirement?

 A: Yes, each registrant must keep adequate records showing the pounds or tonnage distributed in Colorado.
-The Colorado Commissioner of Agriculture has authority to examine these records to verify stated pounds and tons.
+The Colorado Commissioner of Agriculture has the authority to examine these records to verify stated pounds and tons.

 Q: Do I ever have to pay twice for the same material?